renovatebot/renovate/docs/usage/private-modules.md

 The recommended approaches in order of preference are:

-**If you are running your own Renovate bot**: copy an `.npmrc` file to the home dir of the bot and it will work for all repositories
+**If you are running your own Renovate bot**: copy an `.npmrc` file to the home dir of the bot and it will work for all repositories.
+Note that this will only work when using `binarySource=global`.

 **Renovate App with private modules from npmjs.org**: Add an encrypted `npmToken` to your Renovate config